neha-rd/Cloud-Computing-Applications-Part-I/README.md

 7. Which technology will address the following need?

-“Data representation for (un)marshalling on different machines and programming languages” :arrow_right: URL
+“Data representation for (un)marshalling on different machines and programming languages” :arrow_right: XML

 8. Which technology will address the following need?